Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/Joystick.rst

 In this project's code, we will read the ADC values of X and Y axes of the Joystick, and read digital quality of the Z axis, then display these out in Terminal.

-Python Code 12.1.1 Joystick
+Python Code Joystick
 ----------------------------------------------------------------

-If you did not configure I2C, please refer to :doc:`Chapter 7 ADC <ADC>`.
+If you did not configure I2C, please refer to :doc:`Chapter 7 <ADC>`.
 If you did, please continue.

 First, observe the project result, and then learn about the code in detail.